-Ransom demanded for ex-Nigeria football official
+Ex-Nigeria football official released by kidnappers

-Kidnappers in Nigeria demand ransom to release ex-NFF official Ahmed Sani Toro
+Kidnappers in Nigeria release ex-NFF official Ahmed Sani Toro

 Last updated on .From the section Sport Africa

-Armed kidnappers holding three men in Nigeria - including a former secretary-general of the country's football federation - have demanded a ransom before setting them free.
+Armed kidnappers in Nigeria have released three men including Ahmed Sani Toro, a former secretary-general of the country's football federation.

+Toro's son told BBC Sport Africa that his father is on his way home after the ordeal.
+A police spokesperson has confirmed the release of the hostages but did not give further details.

+BBC Sport understands that the abductors reduced their ransom demand for the trio's release on Monday night.
+It is unclear if a ransom was paid before they were released.

+Nigeria is facing a worsening spate of kidnappings for ransom by armed gangs who frequently attack travellers and rural communities.

-Ahmed Sani Toro spent six years in his role at what is now known as the Nigeria Football Federation (NFF) between 1993 and 1999.
+Toro spent six years in his role at what is now known as the Nigeria Football Federation (NFF) between 1993 and 1999.

 On Saturday night Toro, former Nigeria under-23 assistant coach Garba Ila and Isa Jah were all seized by gunmen while driving from the capital Abuja to Bauchi, having attended the wedding of former NFF president Aminu Maigari's son.

-A few hours later kidnappers "reached out to the family of Toro to confirm they have him" a source close to the family told BBC Sport Africa.

-"They've been speaking to one of Toro's children and making some ridiculous ransom demand which might be very difficult for them to get," the source added.
+Soon after the abduction a source close to the family told BBC Sport Africa: "They've been speaking to one of Toro's children and making some ridiculous ransom demand which might be very difficult for them to get.

 "It's very sad because Garba Ila had been hospitalised recently and is not in good shape.